beisdog/onlinecv/README.md

 * Different output format generation xml and json
 * JAXB datamapping.
 * XSD on the fly generation
-* Codeenvy as online code editor used
- * Docker image configured with Mongo DB.

 # TODOs
-* Clean up code
-* Use real logging
+* Use real logging, still system.out is used.
 * Add selenium test
 * Add unit tests
 * Add flat version of online cv for more efficient list display